steveoliai/DB_Admin/README.md

-# Multi-Tenant Architecture: A Database Per Tenant?
+# Multi-Tenant Architecture: A Database or Schema Per Tenant?
 _A DB-Native Approach to Migration Management_

 ## Overview